 Woolf has been a member of 5 Department of Energy review panels, twice as chairman, and 25 National Science Foundation review panels.
 He chaired the 2002 Committee of Visitors (COV) Review Panel for the NSF Instructional Materials Development Program, served on the 2005 COV panel, as well as the 2005 Expert Panel on the Future of the NSF Division of Elementary, Secondary, and Informal Education.
 He was on the steering and writing committees of the Workshop on the Future of Materials Science and Materials Engineering Education.
 He has performed site reviews on behalf of NSF for the following programs: GEMS Seeds of Science/Roots of Reading (2004); SRI Nanosense Program (2005-2007); National Center for Learning and Teaching in Nanoscale Science and Engineering (2005, as chair); Cornell High Energy Synchrotron Source (CHESS) (2012); National High Magnetic Field Laboratory (2014).

 Woolf served on the executive committee of the American Physical Society (APS) Forum on Education (FEd) from 2004-2007 as a Member at Large.
 He served as FEd Past Chair (and Chair of the Fellowship Committee) from 2011-2012, FEd Chair from 2010-2011, FEd Chair Elect (and Chair of the Program Committee) from 2009-2010, and FEd Vice-Chair (and Chair of the Nominating Committee) from 2008-2009.
 He was a member of the APS Committee on Education from 2009-2011.
 He co-edited the Summer 2006 and edited the Summer 2007 and Summer 2008 FEd newsletters.
 He co-organized 2 FEd sponsored invited sessions on undergraduate materials physics education for the 2008 APS March meeting and organized an invited session on preparing physics students for careers in industry for the 2009 APS March meeting.
 At the March 2010 APS meeting, he presented a tutorial on Physics Careers in Government Contracting: Defense and Energy and organized a session on Science Literacy, the Nature of Science and Religion.
 At the April 2011 APS meeting, he participated in a panel on student careers in physics, and organized an invited session on Educating and Exciting the Public about Physics.
 Woolf was selected to be the APS representative to the US Physics Team Advisory Board in 2009.
 He was a member of the organizing committee of the Second Graduate Education in Physics Conference, where he organized sessions on preparing graduate students for non-academic careers and co-wrote the final report.
-He is currently a member of the Joint Task Force on Undergraduate Physics Programs and is a member of the APS Development Advisory Committee.
+He is currently a member of the Joint Task Force on Undergraduate Physics Programs, the APS Best Practices for Undergraduate Physics Programs Task Force, and the APS Development Advisory Committee.

 Woolf has been actively involved in education outreach activities at GA for grades K-12.
 He developed the following education modules: It's a Colorful Life; Seeing the Light: The Physics and Materials Science of the Incandescent Light Bulb; Line of Resistance: Using a Graphite Pencil to Explore the Electrical Properties of Materials and Circuits; Staying Alive: The Physics, Mathematics, and Engineering of Safe Driving; and The Seasons: A Tale of the Sun, Earth, and Two Cities.
 He was one of the co-developers of the Exploration of Materials Science and Chromatics: The Science of Color modules.
 He has also developed education modules on electric energy bills, the Color of Ice, and the scientific research paper.